NathanielJenkins/sudokuVi/README.md

 ![Demo](viz.gif)

 <p>The following website is a visualization of a simple backtracking algorithm to solve sudoku.
-It by trying each number then if it can no longer continue backtracking to a place where it can continue<p>
+It works by trying each number in the space then moving foward on success, if it can no longer move forward it backtracks to place it can continue</p>
 <h2>Demo</h2>
 https://nathanieljenkins.github.io/sudokuVi/